debos/hrq2mongoq/Readme.md

 **Examples**

-  * friends is "Demeter" or "hair length" is less than 50
+  * friends is Demeter or "hair length" is less than 50
-  * friends="Demeter"|"hair length"<50
+  * friends=Demeter|"hair length"<50

 The keyword `or` must be surrounded by whitespace, where as the `|` symbol can be used without surrounding spaces.